The Professional Guide to Video Monetization

 Pay-per-view, video advertising, and subscriptions

 There are three main methods of monetizing video: pay-per-view (sometimes called “transactional”), advertising, and subscriptions.
 Each method offers benefits and drawbacks.
-The best video monetization approach for you depends on a wide variety of factors.
-The rest of this article will help you understand and use these methods to successfully monetize your video content.
+The best video monetization approach for you depends on a wide variety of factors, including the type of content you create, your audience demographics, and your overall business goals.

 Pay-Per-View

 PPV is the simplest pricing scheme.
 You watch, you pay.
 Each piece of content costs money.
-Pay-per-view has long been a staple of professional sports, especially boxing and MMA.
-These broadcasts have been some of the most lucrative events in sports history.
+Pay-per-view has long been a staple of professional sports fans, especially boxing and MMA.
+These broadcasts have been some of the most lucrative ways to streaming live events in sports history.

-Pay-per-view is well suited to events like sports, concerts, conventions and trade shows, conferences, and similar events.
+Pay-per-view is well suited to events like international sports, concerts, conventions and trade shows, conferences, and similar events.
 Any one-time event that can generate significant interest is a great candidate for PPV.
 PPV can also be excellent for monetizing entertainment content libraries.
+Creators can offer niche content or a classic film that might not warrant a subscription but still hold value for dedicated audiences.

 Advertising